Donald Trump says he won't attend Joe Biden's inauguration

 To all of those who have asked, I will not be going to the Inauguration on January 20th.— Donald J. Trump (@realDonaldTrump) January 8, 2021

+Vice President Mike Pence and the second lady "have yet to make a decision regarding their attendance," Pence's press secretary told ABC News.

+Biden's transition team had no immediate comment on Trump's announcement.
+But Jen Psaki, the president-elect's incoming White House press secretary, said last month that whether Trump attended the inauguration was not top of mind for Biden.

-With 12 days left in his term, President Donald Trump has finally bent to reality amid growing talk of trying to force him out early, acknowledging he'll peacefully leave after Congress affirmed his defeat.
+On Thursday, with 12 days left in his term, Trump finally bent to reality amid growing talk of trying to force him out early, acknowledging he'll peacefully leave after Congress affirmed his defeat.

 "A new administration will be inaugurated on Jan.
 20," Trump said in the video.
 "My focus now turns to ensuring a smooth, orderly and seamless transition of power.
 This moment calls for healing and reconciliation."

-By the next morning, however, Trump was back to his usual division.
-Instead of offering condolences to the police officer who died from injuries sustained during the riot, Trump took to Twitter to commend the "great American Patriots" who'd voted for him.
+By next morning, however, Trump was back to his usual division.
+Instead of offering condolences to the police officer who died from injuries sustained during the riot, Trump took to twitter to commend the "great American Patriots" who'd voted for him.

 "They will not be disrespected or treated unfairly in any way, shape or form!!!" he tweeted.